Overnight Delivery: Plot

 At their next stop, Des Moines, Iowa, airport officials do not allow Wyatt to board the connecting flight.
 So, they decide to travel to St. Louis, Missouri to board another connecting flight.
-En route to St. Louis they have an argument which leads to an accident which ends up with their vehicle falling into the river.
+En route to St. Louis, they have an argument leading to an accident which ends up with their vehicle falling into the river.
 They have dinner in a cowboy diner and then try to run out on the check, but get arrested.
 After posting bail, they are let off and once again happen upon the delivery truck outside a diner.
 While Hal is having dinner, Wyatt decides to empty the truck's gas tank in order to stall him, but a carelessly flung cigarette butt sets fire to the gas and causes the truck to explode.
 But even that doesn't stop the deliveryman (who is clearly over the edge by now) and he drives off.
 Wyatt and Ivy then steal a drunk's car and drive to Kim's campus.

 After saying goodbye to Ivy, Wyatt gives chase to Hal and stops him in time.
-But after meeting Kim, Wyatt suddenly realizes that he loves Ivy and not Kim.
-After breaking up with her, he runs into another guy who is wearing the same kind of locket that Kim gave him long ago.
+However, after meeting Kim, Wyatt suddenly realizes that he loves Ivy, not Kim.
+After breaking up with her, he runs into another guy wearing the same kind of locket that Kim gave him long ago.
 Wyatt correctly surmises that the guy is none other than "The Ricker" and Kim was cheating on him after all.
-He allows Hal to deliver the package, and confesses his love to Ivy, who kisses him passionately.
+He allows Hal to deliver the package and confesses his love to Ivy, who kisses him passionately.